APPLICATION AVAILABLE NOVEMBER 1; DEADLINE FEBRUARY 1

 Criteria for Evaluating Proposals

 The Kids Trust Fund Advisory Committee makes all grantmaking decision and consists of a dedicated group of individuals committed to the betterment of children and families.
-Committee members evaluate each applicant submission and make valuable suggestions to ensure that work supported by The Kids Trust Fund will make a difference.
 The Grant Review Committee may request additional information or seek a site visit prior to making an award or denial.

 SUBMITTING AN APPLICATION